traefik/traefik/docs/content/middlewares/forwardauth.md

 ### `authResponseHeadersRegex`

-The `authResponseHeadersRegex` option is the regex to match the headers that should be copied from the authentication server to the request.
-All incoming request's headers matching this regex are deleted from the request before any copy happens.
+The `authResponseHeadersRegex` option is the regex to match headers to copy from the authentication server response and set on forwarded request, after stripping all headers that match the regex.
-It allows partial matching of the regular expression against the header's key.
+It allows partial matching of the regular expression against the header key.
-You should use start of string (`^`) and end of string (`$`) anchors to ensure a full match against the header's key.
+The start of string (`^`) and end of string (`$`) anchors should be used to ensure a full match against the header key.

 ```yaml tab="Docker"
 labels: